guvvalagopireddy84/cricket-dashboard/README.md

 ## Background

 Built as the Data Visualisation Project for **FIT5147 (Data Exploration and Visualisation)** at Monash University, using the Five Design-Sheet methodology — three complete alternative designs were sketched and the final combines the strongest ideas from each.
-Design and code by **Guvvala Gopi Reddy**, with AI assistance for code scaffolding and debugging.
+Design and code by **Guvvala Gopi Reddy**

 ## Files
 - `T20_WorldCup_Analysis.html` — the complete interactive visualisation (open this).